Atholos/MyCampusNewsAPI/README.md

 docker build .

 Running docker container:
-docker run --name <yourcontainername> <container>
+docker run --name "yourcontainername" "containerid"

 See all images:
 docker images -a

-Note that you can add tags to your image with -t <tag> after the . , while running you can name your container with --name and it can be whatever you want. you get your container id after building an container from the image
+Note that you can add tags to your image with -t "tag" after the . , while running you can name your container with --name and it can be whatever you want. you get your container id after building an container from the image

 checking for active containers: docker ps